 Under D.C. law, you may live under the same roof and still achieve the six-month or the one-year separation.
 You must maintain completely separate lives — such as sleeping in your own areas of the residence, preparing your own food, and doing your own laundry.
 I will help ensure that your separation meets the legal definition.

 In the District of Columbia, a court can award alimony while a divorce case is pending (which is called pendente lite alimony).
 At the divorce trial, a court can award alimony to a spouse for a specified period of time, or “indefinitely.”
 Generally, alimony (whether for a defined duration or indefinite) terminates at the death of either party, or the remarriage of the recipient spouse.
-Alimony is almost always taxable to the recipient, and tax-deductible by the payor.
+As of 2019, alimony is no longer taxable to the recipient and tax-deductible by the payor.

 In the District of Columbia, marital property continues to accumulate until a divorce is final.
 You may feel that you are entitled to keep the full value of any property you acquire after separating, but such property is subject to equitable distribution.
 Likewise, any property that your spouse acquires during your separation period is considered during the equitable distribution of the marital property.